 Opportunities exist in education, mining, infrastructure and clean energy.

 Australia and Panama established diplomatic relations in 1974.
 Australia has an Honorary Consul in Panama.

 Australia’s Ambassador to Mexico holds non-resident accreditation to Panama.

 Panama opened an embassy in Australia in 2018 and has a Consulate-General, headed by an Honorary Consul, in Sydney.

-Australia and Panama are members of the International Maritime Organisation (IMO), World Trade Organisation (WTO), United Nations (UN), and United Nations organisations.
+Australia and Panama are members of the International Maritime Organisation (IMO), World Trade Organisation (WTO) and United Nations (UN).
 Both participate in the Forum for East Asia-Latin America Cooperation (FEALAC).